 For those looking for a good wander, just choose an arrondissement to explore and have at it!
 Sometimes simply wandering the streets is a good way to soak up the culture and you might stumble on some really unique things (and as always, beautiful architecture.
 Check out this neighborhood guide to Paris with recommended places to stay.

-LGBT – Gay Paris Travel Guide
+LGBTQ – Gay Paris Travel Guide

 Paris is very, very gay.
 And full of beautiful men!
 There are so many gay things to do in Paris, these are a few of the best things you should know about.